6-minute read

 Establish executive-level alignment and fluency

 AI adoption is unlikely to succeed without leadership buy-in.
 For transformation to scale, decision makers must understand both the strategic opportunities AI presents and the operational and regulatory risks it introduces.
-Executive briefings, cross-functional working sessions, and AI fluency training can help close knowledge gaps and build a common language across business, technology, and compliance functions.
-These early steps set the tone for responsible experimentation and reduce the likelihood of stalled initiatives.
+Executive teams increasingly make decisions about AI investment, governance, risk tolerance, workforce impacts, and accountability.
+Shared understanding across business, technology, risk, compliance, and legal functions helps reduce decision bottlenecks and establish consistent priorities.

 Embed governance and security from the start

-Proactive governance is not just a safeguard—it’s an enabler.
-Institutions that build explainability, auditability, and model risk controls into their AI programs from the outset are better positioned to scale responsibly.
+AI applications that influence fraud investigations, customer communications, compliance activities, underwriting decisions, or risk assessments require clearly defined ownership, review processes, and accountability structures.
 Foundational tasks include defining ownership structures, establishing model review protocols, and ensuring that systems can be evaluated against evolving regulatory expectations.
 Many organizations benefit from working with partners like Logic20/20 who specialize in operationalizing responsible AI frameworks within highly regulated environments.

 Use structured readiness frameworks to build momentum